-Eco-municipalities and Sustainable Sweden often work with somewhat complex concepts and words, when in fact we are actually trying to make society more simple.
+Eco-municipalities and Sustainable Sweden often work with somewhat complex concepts and words, when we are actually trying to make society more simple.
 On this page you will then find a summary of concepts and words that are used throughout the website so you can understand what we really do.
-Some of these concepts we do not work directly with, but we decided to explain them for an easier understanding of Sustainability.
+Some of these concepts we do not work directly with, but we decided to explain them for an easier understanding of sustainability.

 - Capacity Building

 - Urban Greening

 Back-casting – as opposed to forecasting – is a method used in planning long-term projects.
 Put simply, forecasting predicts the future based on current conjectures and the current state of situation.
 Back-casting defines a specific goal for the future and from there looks back to the present to see what has to be done in order to reach this final goal.
 Hence, we often use it to better determine and carefully plan step by step each project in which we’re involved.
 You can find a more detailed definition of this concept here.